tudorjuravlea/tudorjuravlea/README.md

 ### The tools I am building

 **[fidelity-machine](https://github.com/tudorjuravlea/fidelity-machine)**.
-An open-source design system fidelity tool (Apache-2.0). *On brand.
+Tired of AI generated slop UIs?
+I built an open-source design system fidelity tool (Apache-2.0). *On brand.
 On system.
-On point.* A design-system fidelity system for AI-generated UI: lock the brand, generate through the mold, refuse anything off-system.
+On point.* A design-system fidelity system for AI-generated UI: lock the brand → generate through the mold → → achieve fidelity.
 Prototype fast from real production design-system work.

 ---